ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 `DNS_DOMAIN_ID`
 :   The ID of DNS domain.
 Required.

 `-f, --feature value`
 :   Feature of domain settings to update.
 Required.
 Valid values:
     - `always_use_https`: Redirect all requests with scheme `http` to `https`.
 This applies to all http requests to the domain.
     - `automatic_https_rewrites`: Help fix mixed content by changing `http` to `https` for all resources or links on your web site that can be served with HTTPS.
+    - `bot_management`: Detect and mitigate bot traffic on your domain.
     - `brotli`: When the client requesting an asset supports the brotli compression algorithm, CIS will serve a brotli compressed version of the asset.
     - `browser_check`: Evaluate HTTP headers from your visitors browser for threats.
 If a threat is found a block page will be delivered.
     - `challenge_ttl`: Specify how long a visitor with a bad IP reputation is allowed access to your website after completing a challenge.
     - `ciphers`: A whitelist of ciphers for TLS termination.
 These ciphers must be in the BoringSSL format.
     - `cname_flattening`: Follow a CNAME to where it points and return that IP address instead of the CNAME record.
        By default, only flatten the CNAME at the root of your domain.
+    - `domain_hold`: Domain holds prevent teams in your organization from adding domains that are already active in another account (Enterprise plan only).
     - `email_obfuscation`: Encrypt email addresses on your web page from bots while keeping them visible to humans.
     - `opportunistic_onion`: Allow legitimate users of Tor Browser to access your websites.
     - `hotlink_protection`: Protect your images from off-site linking.